aditya-sarkar441/CS224n-Stanford/README.md

 # How to cite this study

-> A. Sarkar*, A.T.
-Joseph*, S. Ginjala, "Deep learning assignment for CS671".
+> Sarkar A., Joseph A.T., A.D.
+Dileep, "Deep learning assignment for CS671".

 # Words of Caution

-We have scored **95/100** in this assignment, which is the highest as per our information.
+We have scored **95/100** in this assignment, which is the highest in the course CS671.
 A lot of efforts has been put into making the report and codes of these assignments.
 If you are taking certain parts of the code, please ensure that you cite it in your report.

 # Assignments